Anger must come from judgment. Judgment is

 He gives the miracles my dreams would hide from my awareness.
 (1:8)

 Listen today.
-Be very still, and hear the gentle Voice for God assuring you that He has judged you as the Son He loves.
+Be very still, and hear the gentle Voice of God assuring you that He has judged you as the Son He loves.
 (2:1-2)